uilab-kaist/coe491-ai-and-society-spring-2024/README.md

 # [CoE491A/EE488E/CS492D/STP483A] AI and Its Social Impact / Spring 2023

-> Please send email to ai.and.its.social.impact@gmail.com regarding any class-related issues with "[CoE491A]" to the title.
+> Please send email to <ai.and.its.social.impact@gmail.com> regarding any class-related issues with "[CoE491A]" to the title.

-All contents in this document are tentative.
+All contents in this document are subject to change.

 ## Announcement
 * Lecture videos or interview videos that have to be watched before class will be uploaded on KLMS.